raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 })(jQuery);
 ```

 And that works fine. *Effective JavaScript* told me something I already knew, namely the rules for ASI, but then it explained the implications of those rules that I didn't know, enlightening me about a practice that I'd been blindly following out of...
-I can't think of a better word than *faith*.delivered in other books or courses.
+I can't think of a better word than *faith*.

 ## Whoa, That's Important

 That is an awful lot of words for, "Effective JavaScript explained why prefacing files that contain an IIFE with a semicolon fixes a problem that ASI could introduce," but I wanted to provide a taste of what it felt like for me to read David Herman's book.

 I was constantly saying to myself, "Of course, of course, I know that, well that follows from that, and yes, therefore that follows from that," and then suddenly: *"Whoa!
 That's important!"*

 Whether it was insights into writing constructors that worked with or without the `new` keyword, the perils of the Array Constructor, or repeated forays into iteration and its subtleties, I was pleased by the fine balance David Herman struck between familiarity and surprise.
 I felt like I knew more than half of what he wrote.
 But the other half...
 Solid gold.
 And the half I knew helped me understand the value of the half I didn't know.